Tankō: Helmet

 The helmets (mabisashi) worn with the tankō armor type are known in two versions.
 The first type (jap.
 Kondu Maruhachi) consisted of sheets of overlapping iron similar to the tankō chest piece).
-Lamella pieces were riveted to horizontally lying bands to create a dome shape for the helmet.
-A short eye shield was attached to the front, which was often pierced with holes.
-A small hump with a fixing pin for a crest lied at the top of the helmet's dome.
+Lamella pieces were riveted to horizontally arranged bands to create a dome shape for the helmet.
+A short eye shield was attached to the front and was often pierced with holes.
+A small hump with a fixing pin for a crest lay at the top of the helmet’s dome.